 That leads us to some Continuous Improvement books that my clients and I are using.
 Actually, I have a list of 100 key books for my clients; but let me share 10 with you.

 Let’s dive in.

 1- Linchpin: Are You Indispensable? by Seth Godin.
 This book tells you everything you need to know about becoming an indispensable asset in your field of work.

 2- Purple Cow: Transform Your Business by Being Remarkable by Seth Godin.
 This one teaches how to be remarkable— or how to do work worth talking about.

 3- How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life by Scott Adams.
-In this book Scott teaches the difference between goals and systems and why goal setting is overrated.
+In this book, Scott teaches the difference between goals and systems and why goal setting is overrated.

 7- Peak: Secrets from the New Science of Expertise by Anders Ericsson and Robert Pool.
 Do you want to be an expert?
 Do you want to get better at what you do?
 If you do, this book is a must-read.

 10- The Infinite Game by Simon Sinek.
-Do you understand the difference between finite and infinite work?
+Do you understand the difference between finite and infinite games or work?
 In this book, Simon shares insights that might change the way you live and make decisions.

 Have questions about how to build professional development systems?
 Shoot the CBL Team an email and check out our book: Creating Winning Career Systems.